 5. Physical Touch – any physical expression of love, from holding hands to physical intimacy

-Since then, Chapman has released several more “Love Language” books, to explore ways to speak love languages to your children, friends and work colleagues.
-Last year he even published a book called “God Speaks Your Love Language”.
+Since the book’s first publishing, Chapman has released several more “Love Language” books, to explore ways to speak love language to your children, friends and work colleagues.
+Recently he even published a book called “God Speaks Your Love Language”.
 I haven’t read it yet but it sounds intriguing.

 So is it too farfetched to think that God might have a preferred love language?
 Ok, maybe it’s a stretch…but stay with me here.
 Let’s see what He says in His Word.

 First, what about gifts to Him and acts of service?

 God says he no longer wants sacrifices.
 Jesus has become the once and for all sacrifice for us.

 Therefore, when Christ came into the world, he said: “Sacrifice and offering you did not desire, but a body you prepared for me; with burnt offerings and sin offerings you were not pleased.
 Then I said, ‘Here I am—it is written about me in the scroll— I have come to do your will, my God.’ ” Hebrews 10:5-7